lucproglangcourse/lucproglangcourse.github.io/source/software.rst

 This section applies to all uses of sbt, whether cloud-based or on the local command line.

-These are useful additional sbt plugins. `You can install them per project or globally. <http://www.scala-sbt.org/0.13/tutorial/Using-Plugins.html>`_ Some of the example projects already come with one or more of these plugins.
+These are useful additional sbt plugins. `You can install them per project or globally. <http://www.scala-sbt.org/0.13/tutorial/Using-Plugins.html>`_ Many of the example projects already come with one or more of these plugins (especially the first two).

+- `sbt-native-packager <https://github.com/sbt/sbt-native-packager>`_: creates a script for running your app outside sbt
 - `sbt-scoverage <https://github.com/scoverage/sbt-scoverage>`_: uses Scoverage to produce a test code coverage report
 - `sbt-updates <https://github.com/rtimush/sbt-updates>`_: checks central repos for dependency updates
-- `sbt-scalariform <https://github.com/sbt/sbt-scalariform>`_: automatic source code formatting using Scalariform (see also `this Gist <https://gist.github.com/klaeufer/8981fcdebc8573b06f3d611d049839d3>`_)
+- `sbt-scalafmt <https://github.com/scalameta/sbt-scalafmt>`_: automatic source code formatting using `Scalafmt <https://scalameta.org/scalafmt/>`_
-- `sbt-native-packager <https://github.com/sbt/sbt-native-packager>`_: creates a script for running your app outside sbt
-- `ls-sbt <https://github.com/softprops/ls>`_:  browse available libraries on GitHub using ls.implicit.ly
-- `sbt-dependency-graph <https://github.com/jrudolph/sbt-dependency-graph>`_: creates a visual representation of library dependency tree
-- `cpd4sbt <https://github.com/sbt/cpd4sbt>`_: copy/paste detection for Scala
 - `scalastyle <https://github.com/scalastyle/scalastyle-sbt-plugin>`_: static code checker for Scala
 - `wart remover <https://github.com/wartremover/wartremover>`_: code linting tool (another static checker)
-- `sbt-stats <https://github.com/orrsella/sbt-stats>`_: simple, extensible source code statistics/metrics

 GitHub